-You don’t have to feel guilty about realizing “I need to rehome my dog,” as long as you do it responsibly and act in the best interest of your pet.
+You don’t have to feel guilty about realizing “I need to rehome my dog,” as long as you do it responsibly.
+It is important to act in the best interest of your pet.
 The fact that you have probably found this article by searching terms like “rehoming” or “rehome” instead of “giving it up” or “getting rid of your dog” already means you’re choosing language that shows you care about your dog and will keep their best interests in mind through the process.

 Even though more and more animal shelters are no-kill shelters, it’s best to avoid using a shelter, “pound,” or humane society to rehome your dog.
-These shelters are already overwhelmed and often aren’t set up to use the info you give about your dog to help find your dog a home where it won’t end up causing conflict again (for example, a dog surrendered to a shelter due to showing aggression to smaller dogs in a home might be adopted to a family that already has a small dog, due to poor communication on the part of a crowded shelter, and the dog might wind up back in another shelter within months)
+These shelters are already overwhelmed.
+They often aren’t set up to use the info you provide to help find your dog a home where it won’t end up causing conflict again.
+For example, a dog surrendered to a shelter due to showing aggression to smaller dogs in a home might be adopted to a family that already has a small dog.
+The adopted dog might cycle back through a shelter within months.

 The best and kindest ways to rehome your dog, in order: